Houston Astros shortstop Carlos Correa's bat speed is back — and baseballs are soaring. (Photo by F. Carter Smith)

 Houston Astros shortstop Carlos Correa is back to attacking baseballs.
 (Photo by F. Carter Smith)

-Houston Astros shortstop Carlos Correa believes 2019 will be his year.
+Houston Astros shortstop Carlos Correa always believes.
 (Photo by F. Carter Smith)

 The Houston Astros are a different team when Carlos Correa is healthy.
 (Photo by F. Carter Smith)